SMP SC (Scalp Micropigmentation Scar Camouflage)

 They are commonly found in people who underwent plug-type procedures in the 70s or 80s.
 After this archaic practice, people had to undergo remedial procedures to get rid of the fake-looking hair and were left with deep, thick scars.

-There are more types of scars than we can count and not all of them are the result of a hair implantation surgery.
-Some can even result from a face lifting surgery (especially near the temples).
-Unfortunately, there is no surgery without scars.
+There are more types of scars than we can count and not all of them are the result of a hair transplantation surgery.
+Some can even result from a face lift surgery (especially near the temples).
+Unfortunately, there is no surgery without some form of scarring.

 If you want to regain your confidence and forget about the scars on your scalp, give us a call and schedule your FREE consultation.
-We’ll talk and come up with the best way to camouflage your scars using scalp micropigmentation.
+We’ll discuss your unique situation and come up with the best way to camouflage your scar(s) utilizing professional scalp micropigmentation.